 We have a special general meeting, because there is only one shareholder: the Dutch State, which is represented by the Minister of Finance.
 Adoption of the financial statements requires the approval of the general meeting.
-The general meeting also expresses an opinion on the Governing Board’s policy and the Supervisory Board's supervision in the preceding year.
+The general meeting also expresses an opinion on the Executive Board’s policy and the Supervisory Board's supervision in the preceding year.
 The general meeting also appoints the members of the Supervisory Board and the external auditor that audits the annual figures.

 Decision-making in Europe